lakatdev/mullowayK/README.md

 - **SATA Drive Support** - Works with SATA drives in legacy IDE mode
 - **PCI Bus Scanning** - Automatic detection of storage controllers
 - **FAT32 File System** - Modified FAT32 implementation with fixed 16MB file size
-  - Compatible with standard FAT32 for **reading** from other systems
   - Files are always allocated as 16MB (fixed size for compatibility)
   - No directory support (flat root directory only)
-  - **Not recommended for writing from other systems** due to fixed allocation constraints
   - Dual FAT tables for redundancy
   - Optimized with FAT cache for improved performance